karynsil/karynsil/README.md

 - 💞️ I’m looking to collaborate on turma
 - 📫 How to reach me karyn.pedreiro@escola.pr.gov.br
 - 😄 Pronouns: optimus prime
-- ⚡ Fun fact:adoro ir festa
+- ⚡ Fun fact:amo ir para festa de rodeio

 <!---
 karynsil/karynsil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.